build-on-aws/content/posts/cloud-journeys/01-serverless-image-recognition-app/index.md

 We’re a small team consisting of several software development engineers.
 We start with a high level idea for how we might solve a customer problem with an application.
 This might be directed at consumers (Photo Asset Management), businesses (Work Item Tracker), or others within the range of AWS customers.
 It takes about a month to design, implement, and write the technical specification for the app.
 When we’re done, we hand it off to the wider Code Examples team to build out in each of the supported AWS languages.

+This not a tutorial.
+Think of it as a case study.
 We’re going to walk you through our process and some of the decisions we made along the way.
 It’s messy, we learned a lot, and we needed to do a lot of research.
 Our initial plan survived mostly intact by the end, but we had to make plenty of little decisions that we’ll show you.
+There are links at the end pointing to instructions on how to deploy the final result.

 ## 2. Using ML